-We need a urine sample to be given to take part in this study, if you are in hospital and have already given a urine sample we will access the results of this from your medical record, and may collect a sample of any bacteria that were found.
-However, if you haven't yet given a urine sample we will ask you to give one to the research team before you start taking your antibiotics.
+If you are in hospital, your doctor may have already requested a urine sample.
+If so, we will access the results of this from your medical record, and may collect a sample of any bacteria that were found.
+However, if you haven't yet given a urine sample we may ask you to give one to the research team before you start taking your antibiotics.
 You might need to visit your GP surgery in person for this.
+Research staff at the recruiting site will tell you if you need to provide a urine sample before you start antibiotics to be able to take part in this study.